AerialRoboticsGroup/agile-tethered-perching/README.md

 ## Factors Observed Influencing Perching Performance

 Although the current testing shows promising results for the RL controller, perching success is not always guaranteed and can be affected by several factors.
 During the real-world experiments, we observed a clear influence of perching velocity, perching-weight mass, and the shape of the perching weight on the final outcome.
-The corresponding videos of these experiments can be found in the project video via our [project webpage](https://kyrran.github.io/learning_agile_tensile_drone_perching_from_demo/).
+The corresponding videos of these experiments can be found in the project video embeded in our [project webpage](https://kyrran.github.io/learning_agile_tensile_drone_perching_from_demo/).

 ### Velocity Effects